absolunet/nwayo/documentation/styles/configurations/functions.md

 # [Functions](https://sass-lang.com/documentation/at-rules/function)
 ## Content
-The difference between functions and mixins is that the mixins generate styling directive and functions generates values
+The difference between functions and mixins is that the mixins generate an output (mostly styling directives) and functions generates values

 ## Exemple